Hello my friends. Today I was listening to my girl,

 narcissistic parent abuse: why

-setting boundaries is bad advice to give narcissistic abuse survivors.
+setting boundaries is bad advice to give

 Boundary setting only works with respectful people

 You don't have to tell respectful people to respect your space.
 So advice to set boundaries only works with people who don't need boundaries set with them.
-Boundaries with narcissists are about as useful as parasol in a hurricane.
+Boundaries with narcissists are about as useful as a parasol in a hurricane.
 And definitely pointless against narcissistic parent abuse.
-Narcissist parents crash boundaries all the time by enmeshing, invading privacy, demanding things they don't deserve, butting in where they don't belong, taking what's not theirs, not observing limits, usurping power, taking advantage, taking without giving, breaking promises, etc.
+Narcissistic parents crash boundaries all the time by enmeshing, invading privacy, demanding things they don't deserve, butting in where they don't belong, taking what's not theirs, not observing limits, usurping power, taking advantage, taking without giving, breaking promises, etc.

 Boundary setting with narcissists is a logical fallacy

 Telling someone to just set boundaries with a narcissist is a contradiction in terms.
-Narcissistic abuse is the reason the victim needs to set them in the first place.
-And boundaries aren't things you can tell someone else to respect, certainly not someone who has been consistently ignoring your basic rights to start with.
-They are borders you place around yourself.
-But you are the one that has to protect them.
-And if the person you're setting them with won't observe them, it would be like building a fence of marshmallows around an angry bull.
+Narcissistic abuse is often the reason the victim needs to set them in the first place.
+And boundaries aren't things you can tell someone else to respect, certainly not someone who has been consistently ignoring your

 Narcissists hold others in contempt

-So they hold your boundaries in contempt as well as your needs, wants, feelings, ideas and self.
+contempt as well as your needs, wants, feelings, ideas and self.
 They are haughty, vain and hypocritical.
 You can see it in their sneering faces and hear it dripping form their snide, scoffing belittlement.
 There are two sets of rules for you and them.
 Narcissistic parents do the very things they punish you for.
-They invalidate you and your principles.
+They invalidate you and mock your principles.
 They tear you down.
 So if you set boundaries, they would just dismiss you and laugh in your face.
 They would take your pretty parasol, smash it and throw the pieces at you.

-Narcissists dictate or think they do
+Narcissists dictate terms or think they do

-Especially narcissistic parents who believe everything their child does must pass the parent's rigorous judgment.
-The child must endure the parent's scathing criticism and vicious remarks which the parent himself would wither under.
-But the parent doesn't hold his own actions to account, however.
+scathing criticism and vicious remarks which the parent himself would wither under.
+But the parent doesn't hold his own actions to account.
 And woe be to anyone who take HIM to task.
 So a narcissist will only respect boundaries he deems worthy and since he doesn't deem anyone but himself worthy, he tramples down everyone else.

 Narcissists take boundaries as an insult

-Enmeshed narcissistic parents view children as goods and chattel.
+children as goods and chattel.
 They don't parent, they possess.
 The child must do and be whatever the parents says he must do or be with not thought of his own.
 So if the child, even in adulthood, says no to a narcissistic parent, the parent becomes enraged that his "property" has denied him his "rights."
 Narcissists tolerate limits being set about as well as they'd accept the car suddenly refusing to transport them.

 Narcissists see your boundaries as a challenge

 As well as being arrogant and entitled, narcissists are belligerent, antagonistic and disagreeable trouble-makers.
 They start problems where none exist.
 So not only are they unreasonably offended by other people's boundaries, they see them as hurdles to be overcome, fences to be jumped as it were.
-Whatever you put sanctions on will suddenly become the thing they must have.
-The thing you ask them not to do will be the very thing they do.
-Much better advice is give them no feedback to exploit.
+Whatever you put

 Narcissists exploit your vulnerabilities